iankurgarg/DevOps-Cluster-Monitoring-Tool/README.md

 - Add ssh keys for each of the nodes of the cluster in playbooks/roles/load_balancer/files/keys/ directory (format mentioned in readme)
 - update the interval at which agents are run, manually inside the scripts.

-## Screencast - Demonstration of Milestone 4
+## Screencast - Demonstration of Milestone 4 (Only Milestone 4 Video)
 [![Milestone 4 Demo](https://img.youtube.com/vi/TElBc-kR91E/0.jpg)](https://www.youtube.com/watch?v=TElBc-kR91E)

 https://www.youtube.com/watch?v=TElBc-kR91E